 Declarations of Interest

-RESOLVED – that the minutes of the meeting held on 14 March 2019 be confirmed and signed by the Chair.
+RESOLVED – that the minutes of the meetings held on 11 July 2019 be confirmed and signed by the Chair.

 Cllr L D Carter